Giana/tp-us/README.md

 # TP-Us

-TP-Us is a script for QBCore providing commands for teleporting yourself and/or someone else to specified coordinates.
+TP-Us is a script for FiveM QBCore providing commands for teleporting yourself and/or someone else to specified coordinates.

 <h1>INSTALLATION GUIDE</h1>